KannonZenetism/zenetism-field-physics/the-zenetist-canon/corpus-infrastructure/zenetist-analytic-vocabulary-and-accessibility-framework.md

 | C₁₄ / E₁₄ | **Nested / Recursive** ⊡ — dimensions held coherently within other dimensions | **Hollow Nest** ⊡⁻ — recursion without the coherent interior function |
 | C₁₅ / E₁₅ | **Emergent / Novel** ✦ — originary coherent emergence | **Collapse Nova** ✦⁻ — Nekronic reception and distorted presentation of Theonic novelty, not independent entropic origination (the chart's "emergence that leads directly into entropy" gloss is recorded as awaiting propagation) |

-The glyphs are taken from the registry's §§2–3 as written there; where the registry displays a glyph this table does not carry, the registry stands.
+The glyphs are copied from the registry's §§2–3 as written there.

 #### 6.9.2 Foundational dynamics